 M.Sc.
 May 2002, Versatile Montgomery Multiplier Architectures.

 Gunnar Gaubatz is now with Xilinx Inc., San Jose.

 Ph.D.
 April 2017, New Approaches for Efficient Fully Homomorphic Encryption.
-Yarkın Doröz received his BSc degree in Electronics Engineering in 2009 and his MSc degree in Computer Science in 2011 from Sabanci University.
-He is currently a member of Vernam Lab as a Ph.D. student.
-His research interest are computer architecture, multicore implementations, hardware / software co-design of cryptographic algorithms with currently focus on hardware design of fully homomorphic encryption algorithms.
+Yarkın Doröz received his BSc degree in Electronics Engineering in 2009, MSc degree in Computer Science in 2011 from Sabanci University and Ph.D. degree in Electrical and Computer Engineering in 2017 from WPI.
+Later, he worked as a Research Scientist at New Jersey Institute of Technology until August 2018.
+He is currently working as a Teaching Assistant Professor at WPI.
+His research interest are computer architecture, multicore implementations, hardware / software co-design of cryptographic algorithms with currently focus on hardware design of fully homomorphic encryption algorithms, blockchain and cryptocurrencies.
 Personal webpage link.

 M.Sc.
 January 2017, Efficient Side-channel Resistant MPC-based Software Implementation of the AES.